dblstallion/s3eWwise/README.md

 Build the extension in the terminal by navigating to the s3eWwise folder and running `mkb --arm --iphone s3eWwise_iphone.mkb`.
 The Wwise libraries will be copied to the appropriate locations and the build will run for debug and release.

+**NOTE:** If encountering weird linker errors related to AK::SoundEngine - AudioKinetic changed the type of certain functions and it may be necessary to change the type of AkUIntPtr from "unsigned int" to "unsigned long" in order for these functions to link correctly

 Mac OSX
 -------